robert-westenberger/knowledgebase/book-notes/computer-systems-a-programmers-perspective/ways-to-use.md

 modern out-of-order processor.
 The ICS course fits nicely into a 10-week quarter, and can also be stretched to a 15-week semester if covered at a more leisurely pace.
+#### ICS+
+The baseline ICS course with additional coverage of systems programming topics such as system-level I/O, network programming, and concurrent programming.
+This is the semester-long Carnegie Mellon course, which covers every chapter in CS:APP except low-level processor architecture.